 This keeps with local dress code but it can also save you from unwanted attention.

-Blending in is safer and shows open-mindedness towards different ways of doing things.
-Investigating simple things like local dress codes and customs can help make your journey go smoother.
+Blending in is safer and shows open-mindedness toward different ways of doing things.
+Investing in simple things like local dress codes and customs can help make your journey go smoother.

 Find a Balance Between Being Cautious and Being Open